jaaydenh/express-authentication/README.md

 Notes:

-Although a .env file is included in the project, normally this file would be setup independently for dev, staging and prod.
+- Although a .env file is included in the project, normally this file would be setup independently for dev, staging and prod.
+- Added a /register route for creating users for testing.
+- Added a /logout route for testing authentication.

 Feedback: